edgrant3/im2stl/README.md

 ## Final Result - White PLA 3D Print (120mm^2)
 ![Best Result](/assets/FinalResult.jpg)

+NOTE: the border was generated separately in CAD software

 ## Source Image
 ![Source Image](/assets/DSC02666_square.JPG)

-## Misc.
+## Demo GIF
 ![Subsurface 3D Image Demo](https://github.com/edgrant3/im2stl/blob/main/Demo.gif)

-NOTE: the border in the first image was generated separately in slicing software
+## Setup Instructions
+Jupyter notebook makes for easy prototyping and cell-by-cell execution.

+If on Windows, run setup.bat to create and activate a virtual enviroment into which the dependencies from requirements.txt will be installed.

+For Unix, use setup.sh to achieve the same as above